 Martha at seven, with her parents, circa 2001

 In September 1997, Martha started preschool and the world changed.
-It changed in a way that was at first subtle but whose profundity would become clear over the years, like crack that eventually becomes a chasm.
+It changed in a way that was at first subtle but whose profundity would become clear over the years, like a crack that eventually becomes a chasm.

 Martha at five, in 1999, at Community Nursery School